 This Duck and Chestnut Ragu Cottage Pie with Celeriac and Pumpkin Crust is a result of the pie month challenge we ran on Foodies+, a food community I managed.

 Table of contents

-Foodies+ is a food community that I run on G+, along with the help of 6 moderators.
-It has over 200 000 members from all over the world and has been around since December 2012.
-In fact, we are all very excited that our 5th anniversary is just around the corner.
+Foodies+ was a food community that I ran on G+, along with the help of 6 moderators.
+It had over 200 000 members from all over the world and has been around since December 2012.
+Sadly, the powers that be decided to stop running it for consumers in 2017.